WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 If you do not have a US mobile number, you can still test your flow.

 1. Go to the _Channel Selection_ **Branch Node**, and connect the 'Webex' outcome to the **HTTP Request Node** named _Reminder-Webex Channel_

+    (You may need to zoom out and go to the beginning of the flow)

     ![Webex Option](images/webex-option-1.png)

 The Webex AI Agent has been added in this Webex flow branch for you, you do not need to to it again.
+Now please go to the end of the flow, and connect the output of the '_Send guest URL - Webex_' node to the '_Offer host URL to expert_' node.

 You need to follow some more steps in order to use Webex as the channel for this use case: